Seagate/cortx/doc/CORTX on JBOD.rst

 =============
 CORTX on JBOD
 =============
-This document provides information on the installation procedures that must be followed to install CORTX on JBOD.
+This document provides information on the installation procedures that must be followed to install a set of CORTX servers doing distributed erasure across a set of storage devices.

 **************
 Prerequisites